 - Blackjack Dealer Rule 4: Lastly, if the dealer has a soft 17 hand (a hand with an Ace and any other cards that combine to make six points), they will have to take at least one more card.
 They will continue taking a card until the house’s hand becomes a hard 17 or higher, or it goes over 21.

-Some games have blackjack rules variations.
-These can vary depending on the casino and the blackjack game that you’re playing.
-Below we look at some of the areas that would have blackjack rules variations.
+Some blackjack games have rule variations.
+These can vary depending on the casino and the blackjack game you’re playing.
+Below we look at some of the rules that vary:

 How much a blackjack game pays out is dependent on the house and what they set.